mixxxdj/mixxx/source/glossary.rst

      mixing, DJs adjust the rates of tracks so that they can play at the same tempo as other tracks.
 This allows DJs to beatmix, and is an essential part of DJing.

+   fast-forward
+     It means to cause something to advance at quicker than normal speed.
+In terms of audio software that means if you press the fast forward button the audio will play with increased speed as long as the button is pressed.
+     This is useful to seek trough a track.

+   fast-rewind
+     The opposite of :term:`fast-forward`.
+If you press the fast rewind button the audio will play in reverse with increased speed as long as the button is pressed.

    phase
      The phase of a track is its position relative to another track.
 If two